Command-line client

 Scripting

 Operations can be scripted by giving a command, redirecting standard input, or with -e or -s.
+Comments start with a ‘#’ and are ignored.
+Scripts abort if an error occurs.

 Confirmation is always prompted for on the controlling terminal, regardless of input/output redirection.
 If there is no controlling terminal, operations that require confirmation raise an error.